Notices: Economic Development & Affordable Housing

 |

-Additionally, the City of Clearwater will hold two public hearings to receive comments on the 2025-2029 Consolidated Plan and FY 2025 Annual Action Plan prior to submittal to HUD.
+Additionally, the City of Clearwater will hold two public hearings to receive comments on the FY 2026 (2026/2027) Annual Action Plan prior to submittal to HUD.
 Both public hearings will be held in City Council Chambers in the Main Library located at 100 N. Osceola Ave., Clearwater, FL, 33755.
-The first public hearing will be a meeting of the Neighborhood and Affordable Housing Advisory Board (NAHAB) to be held on July 8, 2025, at 9:00 a.m.
-The second public hearing will be a meeting of the Clearwater City Council to be held on August 7, 2025, at 6:00 p.m.
+The first public hearing will be a meeting of the Neighborhood and Affordable Housing Advisory Board (NAHAB) to be held on July 7, 2026, at 9:00 a.m.
+The second public hearing will be a meeting of the Clearwater City Council to be held on July 16, 2026, at 6:00 p.m.
 Individuals with disabilities who need reasonable accommodations to effectively participate in these meetings are asked to contact the City Clerk at (727) 444-7151 or rosemarie.call@myclearwater.com in advance.